 A person who has reached 18 years of age and has full legal capacity may make an advance health directive containing treatment decisions in respect of the person’s future treatment.

-[Section 110P inserted by No. 25 of 2008 s.
+[Section 110P inserted: No. 25 of 2008 s.
 11.]

 110Q.
 Formal requirements